Home » Biggest projects » Mumbai–Ahmedabad High-Speed Rail, India’s maiden high-speed rail project

 The National High-Speed Rail Corporation Limited (NHSRCL) invited bids for the high-speed rail station in Mumbai under the C1 package.
 The package, in addition to the BKC station, also includes a cut and cover length of 467m and a ventilation Shaft of 66m.
 This shaft will be used for taking out the tunnel boring machine (retrieval shaft).

 The Bandra Kurla Complex (BKC) will reportedly have 6 platforms.
-The length of each platform is approx. 425m which makes it sufficient to accommodate a 16-coach bullet train.
+The length of each forum is approx. 425m which makes it sufficient to accommodate a 16-coach bullet train.
 The station will have connectivity with the metro and road.

 Bandra Kurla Complex (BKC) design overview